bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What does CORS stand for and what issue does it address?
+<h3>Q. What does CORS stand for and what issue does it address?</h3>

 Cross-Origin Resource Sharing (CORS) is a W3C spec that allows cross-domain communication from the browser.
 By building on top of the XMLHttpRequest object, CORS allows developers to work with the same idioms as same-domain requests.
 CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Can you describe the difference between progressive enhancement and graceful degradation?
+<h3>Q. Can you describe the difference between progressive enhancement and graceful degradation?</h3>

 * Graceful degradation is when you initially serve the best possible user experience, with all modern functionality, but use feature detection to “gracefully degrade” parts of your application with a fallback or polyfill.